Working of Traceroute using Wireshark

 - Source sent DNS query to the router for DNS lookup 172.161.217.14

-- Router sent the response to source as the answer of DNS Name del03s10-in-f14.1e100.net
+- The router sent the response to the source as the answer of DNS Name del03s10-in-f14.1e100.net

 This entry will get recorded by traceroute in its record list.

-Author: AArti Singh is a Researcher and Technical Writer at Hacking Articles an Information Security Consultant Social Media Lover and Gadgets.
+Author: Aarti Singh is a Researcher and Technical Writer at Hacking Articles, an Information Security Consultant, Social Media Lover, and Gadgets.
 Contact here

 Nice article